Move Forward Guide

 How Does it Feel?

-With plica syndrome, you may experience pain and tenderness to touch in the front of the knee, and on the inside of the kneecap.
-You may also feel a "catching" or "snapping" sensation when bending your knee.
-Symptoms to watch for include:
+- Pain and tenderness to touch in the front of the knee, and on the inside of the kneecap

 - A "catching" or "snapping" sensation when bending the knee

-- Dull knee pain at rest, which increases with activities
+- Dull knee pain at rest, which increases with activity

 - Tightness in the knee